Uniswap/web3-react/README.md

 // You may also provide the chains configuration instead of the chainId.
 // This will allow the connector to add the chain if the connector isn't configured for the given chain.
-// If the chain already exists, it will simply change to the chain. const polygonConfiguration: AddEthereumChainParameter = {
+// If the chain already exists, it will simply change to the chain.
+// If you passed "chainParameters" to the connectors constructor, you may pass only chainId, as above. const polygonConfiguration: AddEthereumChainParameter = {
     chainId: 137;
     chainName: 'Polygon';